palkeo/indexd/README.rst

 Executing queries
 =================

-You have two functions you can call (in client_thread.cpp) :
+There are two functions you can call (in client_thread.cpp) :

 - query_top, that will retrieve the docID of the N documents that have the best relevance for the entered query.